Skip to content

 Fixing High Bias and High Variance — The Practical Toolkit

 Diagnosing the problem is half the battle.
-Now let's talk fixes — and more importantly, why each fix works mechanistically so you're not just pattern-matching.
+Now let's talk fixes — and more importantly, why each fix works mechanistically.

-Fixing High Bias (underfitting): Your model is too constrained to capture the real pattern.
-The remedies all involve giving the model more expressive power: increase polynomial degree, add more features, use a more powerful algorithm (e.g. swap linear regression for a gradient boosting tree), or reduce regularisation strength (a high L2 penalty can impose so much bias that the model can't fit even clear signals).
+Fixing High Bias (underfitting): Your model is too constrained.
+The remedies involve giving the model more expressive power: increase polynomial degree, add more features, or use a more powerful algorithm (e.g. swap Linear Regression for XGBoost).

 Fixing High Variance (overfitting): Your model is too free and memorises noise.
-The remedies all involve constraining it: add regularisation (L1/Lasso, L2/Ridge), collect more training data (averaging over more examples drowns out noise), use dropout in neural networks, try ensemble methods like Random Forest that average many high-variance trees, or reduce model complexity.
+The remedies involve constraining it: add regularisation (L1/Lasso, L2/Ridge), collect more training data, or use Dropout in neural networks.

 regularisation_variance_fix.py · PYTHON